mlange-42/beecs/README.md

 I was not involved in that development in any way, and just re-implement the model following its ODD Protocol and the NetLogo code.

 Beecs is currently at a state where it implements BEEHAVE's basic colony and foraging models.
 Colony dynamics already mimic BEEHAVE quite well, but there are still differences that need to be addressed.
+See the [test](https://github.com/mlange-42/beecs/tree/main/tests).

 ## Usage